Gain our pre-trial advantage for better trial outcomes

 We intelligently recruit respondents based upon trial venue demographics and attitudes.
 Presentations are made to respondents highlighting both positions, followed by the jury charge and group deliberations, during which respondents are left to reach a decision.
 Before deliberations, questionnaires are utilized to elicit individual liability verdicts and damages awards in civil cases or guilt/innocence pronouncements in criminal matters.

 Probe basic attitudes, beliefs and opinions to determine how a jury might view a particular case.
-The format is structured and the session involves a moderator-lead on-going discussion among respondents, examining the case issue by issue.
+The format is structured and the session involves a moderator-led ongoing discussion among respondents, examining the case issue by issue.

 On the date of the session, a «bare-bones» scenario is introduced.
 Over the course of the session, additional facts are offered to gauge impacts; as each new item of information is added, the moderator elicits reactions from the respondents.
 Members of the trial team observe the proceedings and collaborate with the moderator on certain aspects to be explored.